OmarElzero/Github-Course/sessions/session-4.md

 ---

-**End of Session 4 — End of Workshop**
+**End of Session 4 — End of Course**

 Thank you for participating!
-We hope you enjoyed the workshop and learned valuable skills.
+We hope you enjoyed the course and learned valuable skills.
 Now go out there and make amazing contributions to the world of software development!

 ---

-**Workshop Complete! 🎊**
+**Course Complete! 🎊**